supertechft/ROS_Create3_Agent/README.md

+> This branch is to enhance the docking ability by integgenitly navigating to the dock using the IR sensors and thier op codes: https://iroboteducation.github.io/create3_docs/api/docking/#docking-sensor-data

 # ROS Create 3 Agent

 This project enables natural language control of an [iRobot Create® 3](https://edu.irobot.com/what-we-offer/create3) robot using ROS 2 and the [ROSA](https://github.com/nasa-jpl/rosa) framework.
 It supports both the physical [Create® 3](https://edu.irobot.com/what-we-offer/create3) robot and the [Create 3 Simulator](https://github.com/iRobotEducation/create3_sim/tree/humble), and features a web interface with a chat box.